maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   - What other kinds of activity happened in the past month?

 - Indicators of popularity, such as the number of stars and forks.
-But be really careful with these.
+But be careful with these.
 Fake stars and forks have been available for purchase in various places for a while now.

   - One idea is to glance at the forks and see if any of them have significant activity.
 Look at the accounts responsible for the more